ramAdam/DEAPCEPTION/README.md

 # DEAPCEPTION
-A simple genetic algorithm that evolves a string to "hello world"
+A simple genetic algorithm that evolves a random string to "hello world"